-Proposal Voting Choices and Board Recommendation Voting Standard Item 1: Election of Directors Vote in favor of each nominee; Majority of vote in favor of specific nominees; votes cast vote against each nominee; vote against specific nominees; abstain from voting with respect to each nominee; or abstain from voting with respect to specific nominees.
+Proposal Voting Choices and Board Recommendation Voting Standard Item 1: Election of Directors Vote in favor of each nominee; vote in favor of specific nominees; • vote against each nominee; vote against specific nominees; abstain from voting with respect to each nominee; or abstain from voting with respect to specific nominees.
 The Board recommends a vote FOR each of the Director nominees.
 Item 2: Advisory Vote to Vote in favor of the advisory proposal; Majority of Approve Executive vote against the advisory proposal; or votes cast Compensation abstain from voting on the advisory proposal.
 The Board recommends a vote FOR the advisory vote to approve executive compensation.
 Item 3: Ratification of the Vote in favor of the ratification; Majority of Appointment of Ernst & Young vote against the ratification; or votes cast LLP as Independent Auditors abstain from voting on the ratification.
 The Board recommends a vote FOR the ratification.

-ompany verview Voting Roadmap Governance Share Ownership Compensation Audit Matters Shareowner Proposals Annexes Proposal Voting Choice es and Board Recommend ation Voting Standard Items 4-9: Shareowner Proposals A separate vote will be held on each of the six shareowner proposals, if properly presented at the meeting.
-With respect to each proposal, shareowners may do the following: • vote in favor of the shareowner proposal; Majority of votes cast vote agai nst the shareowner prop osal; or abstain fr om voting on the shareo wner proposal
+Proposal Voting Choices and Board Recommendation Voting Standard Items 4-9: Shareowner Proposals A separate vote will be held on each of the six shareowner proposals, if properly presented at the meeting.
+With respect to each proposal, shareowners may do the following: • vote in favor of the shareowner proposal; Majority of votes cast vote against the shareowner proposal; or abstain from voting on the shareowner proposal.
+The Board recommends a vote AGAINST each of the shareowner proposals.